wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 `dictAddRaw()`-->
 `dictSetKey()`

+### Sending The Reply

+After a command is processed, the reply message is sent back to the client.
+Replies are generated into the client's buffer by calling `addReply()` (file `networking.c`) with an `robj` object as the parameter.
+The function first checks whether the `robj` object is of string type using macro `sdsEncodedObject()` (file `server.h`).
+If true, then the string contained in the object is added to the reply buffer by calling `_addReplyToBufferOrList()` with the pointer to the `sds` string and the length of the string as arguments.

 ### The Dict Object

 Dictionary objects lie at the core of Redis as the database itself is implemented as a `struct dict` object.